 Spring 2014: Male #7-07 and mate #39-07 (DAR) migrated back to Wisconsin and nested in Juneau County.
 The nest was still active as of April 30 but failed in May when parents abandoned it.

-Fall 2014: Male #7-07 and mate #39-07 (DAR) migrated to their wintering home for the 8th year and were once again "home for Thanksgiving," reported the Georgia landowners who welcomed these cranes back to their property for the 8th year.
+Fall 2014: Male #7-07 and mate #39-07 (DAR) migrated to their wintering home and were once again "home for Thanksgiving," reported the Georgia landowners who welcomed these cranes back to their property for the 8th year.
 With the cranes on arrival Nov.
 23 was their adopted juvenile female #19-14, a chick from the parent-reared (PR) program where chicks are hatched and raised initially by their captive parents and then later released in the wild near adult pairs in hopes they will be adopted by them and learn the eastern flock's migration route.
-Chick #19-14 was released near this reliable pair before fall migration in hope the pair would lead for the Eastern Flock.
+Chick #19-14 was released near this reliable pair before fall migration and they did indeed adopt her and lead her south to their winter territory.
 Well done, crane family!
 "They seem to be awesome parents," observed the landowners.